 The problem with these products is that the tip of the catheter could potentially break off and expand like a balloon inside the patient’s brain causing catastrophic brain bleeding and death.
 JET 7 catheters are typically used in patients who are experiencing a stroke, according to the FDA.
 The federal regulator’s alert says these medical devices are intended to restore blood flow by removing clots using continuous aspiration in patients who are experiencing an acute ischemic stroke within eight hours of symptom onset.

-The recall involves about 30,882 devices worldwide that were distributed between June 17, 2019, and Dec.
+The recall involves about 30,882 devices distributed worldwide between June 17, 2019, and Dec.
 14, 2020.
 FDA’s Class 1 recalls are issued for medical devices with the most serious safety issues.
 This recall comes after the JET 7 was called a “killer catheter” by Quintessential Capital Management (QCM) and following criticism that the product was rushed to the market.
 QCM had warned in its November report that the increased flexibility offered by the catheters may have made it more prone to malfunctioning.

 Product Liability Issues